 My muffins don’t have as much fat as a cupcake recipe would (which is what the muffin liners are meant for), so I recommend simply greasing a nonstick pan or lightly spraying paper liners with nonstick spray to ensure they do not stick.

-How can I add more orange flavor?
+How can I add more orange flavor to cranberry muffins?

 Replace ¼ cup of the yogurt with orange juice and stir into the muffin batter if desired.